 During Q1 2020/21, the first full quarter impacted by the restrictions put in place due to the coronavirus pandemic, 394 cases were concluded.
-Consecutive increases in the number concluded were recorded during the following three quarters, with quarterly deceases reported in the last two quarters in the series.
+Consecutive increases in the number concluded were recorded during the following three quarters with 1,098 cases concluded in Q4 2020/21.
+Numbers concluded have declined from this level in the first three quarters of 2021/22, ranging from 832 to 897 being concluded quarterly.